foosel/GitIssueBot/README.md

 ## Approve

-``gitissuebot-autolabel`` allows to check any newly added or updated issues on the GitHub issue tracker for certain tags in the title and apply labels based on the presence of these tags, thus allowing users to categorize their issues themselves (by including the tag in the title), which otherwise is only possible for registered contributors on Github.
+``gitissuebot autolabel`` allows to check any newly added or updated issues on the GitHub issue tracker for certain tags in the title and apply labels based on the presence of these tags, thus allowing users to categorize their issues themselves (by including the tag in the title), which otherwise is only possible for registered contributors on Github.

 ### Configuration

-Configuration of the bot can be done either completely via the command line (see `gitissue-autolabel --help` for a list of available arguments) or by supplying a configuration file via the `--config` command line argument from which to take the configuration.
+Configuration of the bot can be done either completely via the command line (see `gitissue autolabel --help` for a list of available arguments) or by supplying a configuration file via the `--config` command line argument from which to take the configuration.